Best hot springs in Iceland

 What are the best places to take a warm bath in a hot pool in Iceland?

 One of the things Iceland is most famous for are the wonderful hot springs.
 Volcanic activity below the island gives us opportunity not only to heat our homes with green geothermal energy, but also creates a lot of opportunities for leisure.
+What are the most famous hot springs in Iceland?
+What is the best way to visit those places and how much does it cost?

 On 2012 National Geographic named the Blue Lagoon one of the “25 wonders of the World” and since then this place has become one of the world most famous SPA´s.
 But what exactly makes this place so unique?
 Back in 1976 it was just an 800 years old lava field, one of many similar on the Reykjanes Peninsula.
 During construction at the nearby geothermal power plant it got flooded by geothermal seawater, which created not only a unique landscape, where dark fields contrast with blue waters, but also an ideal place to relax and improve the condition of those who visit Blue Lagoon.
 Its waters are rich in silica, algae and other mineral ingredients which have positive effects on skin.
 What is interesting it that you can also take an advantage of Blue Lagoons benefits once at home.
 After this place had become famous for its healing effects in 1993, a cosmetic line based on the lagoons water was introduced.
 Pioneering research enabled the skin care line to evolve into a spectrum of products for daily treatments.
 What is worth to highlight is the fact that it adheres to the highest mandates of eco-friendly sustainability.